tariq7299/final-project-cs50/frontend/public/to-do.md

 - Style the frontend --- COLORS  NICEER-ICONS BETTER-BUTTON
 - Enable user to add new category
 -  Make the add expense button not floating but instead a part of the pview, to not obstruct any expenses
+- Prevent default after submitting and clear all inputs, after user submits as it doesn't get cleared automatically
+- Get the value of date in add expense as a whole date object thatincludes actual time, and store it in db  in server side
 ## ChooseTimeFrame
 - Add the total expense beside each month name
 - Animate the arrow when user clicks on the already opened accordion !